How to Choose Wallpaper

-Looking to add a little pattern or design to your walls?
-Not sure if you want to spend hours painting an intricate design on your walls?
-Jazz them up with a bit of wallpaper instead.
-Whether you’re using it in a playroom, nursery, kid’s room, or a living room—these helpful tips will allow you to choose the best option for your home.
+Looking to add a little pattern or design to your walls but not sure if you want to spend hours painting an intricate design?
+Jazz your wall up with a bit of wallpaper instead.
+Whether you’re using it in a playroom, nursery, kid’s room, or a living room, we’ll show you how to choose wallpaper for any area of your home.

 What’s your type?

 Traditional wallpaper is hard to put up.
 We’re not going to sugar coat it for you.
 It’s a job best left to pros.
 But the great part?
 There are a variety of types of wallpaper.